wasab1kastike/finsim_AA-club/README.md

 # finsim_aa-club

-A cozy 4X idle/autobattler inspired by Finnish history and the *sisu* spirit.
+A 4X strategy autobattler with idle elements.

+## Gameplay
+- Start with a single sauna in Finland.
+- Gain units over time or by clicking the löyly.
+- Finnish drunken warriors automatically battle enemies and build new saunas.

 ## Status
 Vertical slice WIP: 3 buildings, 3 units, 3 lanes, 1 neighbor AI, prestige stub, events.